ArduPilot/ardupilot/libraries/AP_Scripting/applets/Aerobatics/FixedWing/RateBased/README.md

 There are a number of parameters added by this script to control its control loops.
 The defaults should be satisfactory, but some of the key parameters are:

- - AEROM_HGT_KE_BIAS: knife-edge boost.
+ - AEROR_HGT_KE_BIAS: knife-edge boost.
 Adds immediate rudder as the plane rolls into 90 degree positions rather than waiting of an altitude change
- - AEROM_THR_FF : modulates throttle as pitch increases or decreases
+ - AEROR_THR_FF : modulates throttle as pitch increases or decreases

 the other parameters control the height and speed PID controllers used in the script